Sudheer-TechOptima/conversational-ai-poc/README.md

 # Voice-to-Voice AI Chatbot

 An intelligent, real-time voice interaction system that enables natural conversations with AI using speech.
-This application combines lightweight speech processing with GPT-powered responses, delivering a seamless voice-based chat experience through an intuitive Streamlit interface.
+This application combines efficient speech processing with GPT-powered responses, delivering a seamless voice-based chat experience through an intuitive Streamlit interface.

 ## Project Overview